 - Open and lay flat over the vagina or anus.

 Regular testing is also important.
-Get tested before and after every partner.
+Consider getting tested before and after every partner.